- Who We Serve

 Clickwrap agreements are a simple and streamlined method of presenting legal terms.
 From an eCommerce or SaaS perspective, presenting legal terms as a clickwrap agreement during a customer’s purchase flow makes perfect sense.
 Customers fill their shopping cart, proceed to checkout, click to agree to the legal terms (that they probably didn’t read) and the order is fulfilled.

 However, it’s not quite that simple.
+There’s more to capturing acceptance than just presenting terms.
 Too often we see businesses setting forth terms that get shot down in court because they forget to consider one small thing–a clickwrap agreement is a unilateral contract!

 Businesses must set forth their terms in a manner that is in alignment with generally established rules for a unilateral contract.